 Summits South-East of Polinik

-Beyond Spielbodentoerl there is first Elferspitz, 2251m.
-It's a sharp, grassy peak, no path up there, I don't think many people ascend it.
+Beyond Spielbodentoerl there is first Elferspitz, 2251 m.
+It's a sharp, grassy peak, no path up there, I don't think many people ascend it (even if the ascent by its grassy, SW oriented valley is not hard).

 The last summit in the connecting ridge is already on the main Carnic Alps ridge - Cima Avostanis / Blaustein.
 It can be best ascended by its grassy south slopes.